bankfrick/webapi-docs/source/includes/_instanttransactions.md

 - the rule MUST specify at least one webhook URL
 - webhook URLs MUST explicitly use the `https://` scheme
 - the rule MUST specify at least one event type
+- the acting user MUST have access to ALL listed accounts

 ## Deactivate Rule